AylaNetworks/ayla-documentation/README.md

 ### Website Organization

 The Ayla Core Content site is designed to be a one-stop shop for Ayla essential technical information consumers.
-It includes
+See this diagram:

 ![site-structure.jpg](site-structure.jpg)

+The content is divided into Devices, Cloud, and Apps.
+It is further divided into products (e.g. Ayla Wi-Fi Production Agent).
+The site provides a Guide, Tutorial, and Reference for each product.
+All pages can refer to the Ayla Glossary.
+Consumers who want help learning this content may sign up for various forms of training.
+Consumers who want to be able to verify their competence can pursue certification which is based on ACC content.